Home

 Winter’s Keyboard Adder: How It Worked

-The base of the internal calculating mechanism is a ratchet style wheel which has 100 teeth, a cord, a pulley, bevel-wheels, and pawls.
+The base of the internal calculating mechanism is a ratchet-style wheel that has 100 teeth, a cord, a pulley, bevel wheels, and pawls.
 The machine is able to calculate numbers up to 600 and it will provide the results with two different indicators.
 The bigger of two separate gauges can display numbers 1 to 100.
-A smaller gauge on the machine has an indicator for the hundreds that moves continuously and shows numbers 1 through 6.
+A smaller gauge on the machine has an indicator for the hundreds that move continuously and shows numbers 1 through 6.
 The overall calculating capacity of the machine is up to 699.

 This is because a smaller ratchet-wheel (that counts hundreds), is rotating in proportion to a larger ratchet-wheel (that counts 1 through 99).
 It’s important to note that when computing the addition of multi-digit numbers, carrying tens needs to be done manually.
 This is described in the patent application.